-Thousands of Argos customers could have problems getting gifts they’d paid for after technical problems brought down the company’s computer system this weekend.
+Thousands of Argos customers could have problems getting their orders after technical problems brought down the company’s computer system this weekend.

 Argos had technical problems as it had recently launched big discounts on many electrical goods and children’s toys and with the first big shopping weekend of the Christmas season, it does seem that the IT system just couldn’t cope with all of the customers.
 This meant that although customers had expected and paid for same-day delivery, some orders didn’t turn up.